GuideSetup

 How long does setup usually take?

 Basic setup can be quick, but meaningful setup includes reviewing catalog quality, support content, placement, and analytics.
-That is what determines whether the assistant will actually perform.
+That work is what determines whether the assistant will actually perform.

 Should I use one assistant for both support and sales?